BSA Rocket 3/Triumph Trident

 The Triumph Trident and BSA Rocket 3 was a technically advanced, high-performance roadster (or standard) motorcycle made by Triumph Engineering and BSA (both companies part of the Birmingham Small Arms Company) from 1968 to 1975, and sold under both the Triumph and BSA marques.
-Alongside the Honda CB750, and later the Kawasaki triples, it brought a new level of sophistication to street motorcycles, marking the beginning of the superbike era.
+Alongside the Honda CB750, and later the two-stroke Kawasaki triples, it brought a new level of sophistication to street motorcycles, marking the beginning of the superbike era.
 The Honda CB750 overshadowed the Trident to be remembered as the 'first superbike', in spite of the Triumph Trident actually debuting before the Honda by a few weeks.

 It had a 58 bhp, 740 cc air-cooled OHV unit construction straight-three engine, with four gears and a conventional chassis and suspension.
 The engine had less vibration than the existing 360° twins.
 The Rocket 3/Trident was part of Triumph's plan to extend the model range beyond their 650 cc parallel twins.
 It was the last major motorcycle developed by Triumph at Meriden, West Midlands, created to meet the demands of the US market.
 Although BSA experienced serious financial difficulties, 27,480 Rocket 3/Tridents were produced during its seven-year history.